Xilinx/imagebuilder/README.md

--t specifies the u-boot command to load the binaries. "tftp", "sd" and "scsi" are shorthands for "tftpb", "load mmc 0:1" and "load scsi 0:1", but actually any arbitrary command can be used, for instance -t "fatload" is valid.\
+-t specifies the u-boot command to load the binaries. "tftp", "sd" and "scsi" are shorthands for "tftpb", "load mmc 0:1" and "load scsi 0:1", but actually any arbitrary command can be used, for instance -t "fatload" is valid.
+The only special command is fit_std, which produces a standard style of fit image without a script, but has issues with dom0less configurations and isn't recommended. \
 -o specifies the output filename for the uboot script and its source.\